gym-rat/gym-rat/README.md

 - 👋 Hey there!
-I’m @gym-rat, based out of India
+I’m Tushar, based out of India
 - 👀 I’m interested in insight generation & data science
 - 🌱 I’m currently learning Machine Learning
 - 📫 You can reach out to me for Insight generation & basic data science